-^{}Preliminary draft. erossi@princeton.edu, pierre.sarte@rich.frb.org, felipe.schwartzman@rich.frb.org.
-We thank Mike Finnegan, Daniel Ober-Reynolds, and Jackson Evert for excellent research assistance.
-We also thank David Albouy for useful comments.
+^{}erossi@princeton.edu, pierre.sarte@rich.frb.org, felipe.schwartzman@rich.frb.org.
+We thank Mike Finnegan, Xiang Zhang, Daniel Ober-Reynolds, and Jackson Evert for excellent research assistance.
+We also thank David Albouy, Arnaud Costinot, Morris Davis, Cecile Gaubert, and Edward Glaeser for useful comments and discussions, as well as participants in various seminars and workshops.
 The views expressed here are those of the authors and do not reflect those of the Federal Reserve Bank of Richmond or the Federal Reserve System.